A Strong and Simple Deep Learning Baseline for BCI MI Decoding: Results and discussion

-We notice very little variability on Zhou's 4 subjects.
+\textbf{Standard deviations}: We notice very little variability on Zhou's 4 subjects.
 This may be due to the fact that the subjects had a similar level of expertise in BCI control.
-Physionet showed very large differences in performance between subjects, with a standard deviation of 14.33\% over around 100 subjects.
-Lastely, Cho and BNCI show similar deviations between 8\% and 10\%.
+Physionet showed very large differences in performance between subjects, with a standard deviation of 14.3\% over around 100 subjects.
+Lastely, Cho and BNCI show similar deviations between 7\% and 10\%.

-Regarding variabilty across runs (instead of across subject), we did not noticed any interesting consistent variation regarding the used pipeline, ranging from 0.21 to 0.66\% for BNCI, 0.7 to 1.78\% for Zhou, 0.29 to 0.64\% for Physionet and 0.33 to 0.67\% for Cho.
+Regarding variabilty across runs (instead of across subject), we did not noticed any interesting consistent variation regarding the used pipeline, ranging from 0.7 to 1.7\% for BNCI and Zhou, 0.2 to 0.7\% for Physionet and Cho.